BSA Support Fund

 - Thesis production

 *The Support Fund allocates a percentage of its budget to the BSA Annual Conference.
 This allocation provides free conference registration, on a first come, first served basis, to a number of BSA members who fall within the UK Concessionary membership category.
-The Support Fund Committee are unable to consider further applications for this BSA event.
+Find out more about these places.
+The Support Fund Committee are unable to consider further applications for registration fees for this conference but if you have applied for free Annual Conference registration and have been successful you may apply to the Support Fund for further funds.

 How to Apply